perlmunger/VignetteImageView/README.md

 ![Vignette Image](vignette.png)

 You don't need to write any code to implement this one.
-Just add a UIImageView to your XIB or StoryBoard and set it's class in the Interface Builder to 'MLVignetteView'.
+Just add a UIImageView to your XIB or StoryBoard and set it's class in the Interface Builder to 'MLVignetteView' after adding its header and implementation file to your project.
 The entire implementation looks like this:

 ```
 #import "MLVignetteView.h"